Supporting Long-Term Oral Health

 If the implant or the attached restoration feels unstable, it may indicate a problem with the fit or the bone support. - Bad taste or odour that doesn’t go away:

-This may be caused by trapped debris, presence of bacteria or inflammation around the implant site and should be checked by your dental team as soon as possible. - Difficulty chewing or changes in your bite:
+This may be caused by trapped debris, bacteria, or inflammation around the implant site and should be checked by your dental team as soon as possible. - Difficulty chewing or changes in your bite:

 Sudden changes in how your teeth fit together or discomfort while chewing may be a sign of a complication related to the implant.